-In the end, the machine is destroyed, Moonstone is left in a coma, the Thunderbols break up... and Zemo escapes with the moon stones that made Moonstone so powerful.
+In the end, the machine is destroyed, Moonstone is left in a coma, the Thunderbolts break up... and Zemo escapes with the moon stones that made Moonstone so powerful.

 - Ascended Extra: Dallas Riordan got ionic powers from Atlas and joined the team as Vantage.

-- Berserk Button: Atlas is a good friend and can't bring himself to attack his teammates... but when Moonstone attacks Vantage (a Flying Brick against a mere acrobat, that ends just as expected), then that's it: let's grow more than 30 meters, and crush Moonstone like an ant!
+- Berserk Button: Atlas is a good friend and can't bring himself to attack his teammates... but when Moonstone attacks Vantage (a Flying Brick against a mere acrobat, that ends just as expected), then that's it: let's grow more than , and crush Moonstone like an ant!

 - Breaking the Fellowship: The Thunderbolts broke up after this fiasco, but Mach IV organized a new team just one month later.

-- Covers Always Lie: The cover shows Zemo wearing his classic pink hood... but, as his face had been restored in previous arcs, he does not wear during most of the story.
+- Covers Always Lie: The cover shows Zemo wearing his classic pink hood... but, as his face had been restored in previous arcs, he does not wear the hood during most of the story.
 As Status Quo Is God, he would end this series with his face burned and wearing the hood once again.

 - Do Not Adjust Your Set: Averted.
 Captain America began the fight before the Thunderbolts could announce the use of the Liberator.

 - Evil Plan: In what became a consistent MO for Zemo, he tries to "save" the world with approximately the most supervillainous style possible.
-He may have changed his motives, but his methods have not changed.
+He may have changed his motives, but not his methods.

-- Heel-Face Revolving Door: Averted.
-Zemo had a Heel-Face Turn, became a full superhero (and not merely posing as a superhero, as in the early Thunderbolts issues), and organized a great plan to save the world from the weapons of mass destruction.
-Everybody was so damn sure that, when the moment was due, Zemo would reveal himself as Evil All Along and reveal that his plan to save the world was actually and Evil Plan to Take Over the World.
+- HeelFace Revolving Door: Averted.
+Zemo had a HeelFace Turn, became a full superhero (and not merely posing as a superhero, as in the early Thunderbolts issues), and organized a great plan to save the world from the weapons of mass destruction.
+Everybody was so damn sure that, when the moment was due, Zemo would reveal himself as Evil All Along and reveal that his plan to save the world was actually an Evil Plan to Take Over the World.
 But no. Zemo was doing good things for real, and never changed his mind.

 - Punctuated!
 For!
 Emphasis!: The final scene.
 "I!
 AM!
 ZEMO!"